ClarePearson/DissertationCode/README.md

 ## Data and Software
 ### Satelite Imagery
 Sentinel-2 MSI Level-1C (S2MSI1c) Imagery was used, this can be freely downloaded from https://scihub.copernicus.eu/.
 This data product is geometrically and radiometrically corrected and consists of TOA reflectance values.
-This dissretation used the three visible lighe bands (2-4), four Red Edge bands (5-7 and 8A), NIR band (8) and SWIR bands (11 and 12).
+This dissertation used the three visible lighe bands (2-4), four Red Edge bands (5-7 and 8A), NIR band (8) and SWIR bands (11 and 12).

 The following table shows the image aquisition dates for each study site used.
 Images were selected to include a variety of seasons to capture the seasonal variation in wetland vegetation.
 Images were checked and excluded if there were clouds covering the study area, high contrast shadows or reflectance anomalies.